dschreibe/tic-tac-toe-game/README.md

 **Security/Risk Evaluation**

 One of the main issues with the encryption is the possibility of man in the middle attacks.
 This could be fixed by using a certificate authority.
 As stated in the limitations, the server also doesn't let clients "own" a username so another client could switch their username and impersonate another user.
 A future implementation of this game could include safe guards against man in the middle attacks.
+There is also no rate limiting on how many messages a client could send to the server which could lead to a denial of service attack with flooding the server with messages.

 **Additional resources:**